realtable/webcpr/README.md

 `webcpr` *(W.I.P.)* is a tool that lets you use deprecated elements in your HTML code, while not having to worry about browsers no longer supporting them.
-This works by replicating the CSS styles of each element and putting them into a style sheet
+This works by replicating the inherited CSS styles of each element and putting them into a bundle.

 | home  | https://github.com/realtable/webcpr  |
 |:----- |:------------------------------------ |